bigeasy/cadence/README.md

 // Use it in your program.
 cat(function (error) { if (error) throw error })
 ```

+You create a Cadnece using the magical `step` function that can express all
+mannor of asynchronous operations.
+Cadence supports.

+ * serial asynchronous operations, natch
+ * heterogenous and homongenous parallel operations
+ * while loops, do..while loops, or counted loops
+ * each loops that can either map or reduce an array
+ * events, streaming events and error events
+ * asynchronous try and catch exception handling
+ * asynchronous finalizers for clean up

+You can use Cadence in the browser too, because it is not Node.js dependent and
+it minzips to under 2k.

+TK: Too much intro, sell them with examples.

+Cadence is an exmaple of syntax bashing; taking the extending the syntax of a
+computer language using the existing syntax, usually using metadata, such as
+type of class data.
+Method chaining is a form of syntax bashing, but Cadence
+does not use method chaining.

+Instead, cadence has a single `step` function.
+With it you can define
+asynchronous parallel operations,

+Cadence is a syntax bashed domain-specific language.
+Syntax bashing is
+That domain-specific language is just plain JavaScript twisted and contorted is
+like a ba

 You create a function by passing a function to `cadence` that creates cadences.